-&lt;sup>c Along with colleague and friend Gillian McKay, I documented this perspective for the Africa at LSE (London School of Economics and Political Science) blog.
-The blog is summarised in Appendix B-3 (pages 245-245). d The DERC did formally have civilian leadership, through the politically appointed District Coordinator (DC) who worked alongside the District Health Management Team (DHMT) District Medical Officer (DMO).
-However, in Port Loko District, neither actor seemed particularly present.
-In Kambia District, the DC was more active, but I also felt they were ineffective and at times found their presence and contributions counterproductive.

-within the DERC was very much a shared civil-military space.
+^c Along with colleague and friend Gillian McKay, I documented this perspective for the Africa at LSE (London School of Economics and Political Science) blog.
+The blog is summarised in Appendix B-3 (pages 245-245).
+499 ^d The DERC did formally have civilian leadership, through the politically appointed District Coordinator (DC) who worked alongside the District Health Management Team (DHMT) District Medical Officer (DMO).
+However, in Port Loke District position positive positive but Loke District the DC was more active but Loke DC was more active but DC wa within the DERC was very much a shared civil-military space.
 Therefore, to some extent, all Ebola response interventions were civil-military in nature.

 Ultimately, my sense and memory of the British and Sierra Leonean militaries is one of comradery, though perhaps not one specific to these institutions.
-Rather, it is a notion that this jumble of actors-military and civilian, national and international, governmental and non-governmental-were 'all in this together', with one shared focus and goal.e
+Rather, it is a notion that this jumble of actors-military and civilian, national and international, governmental and non-governmental-were 'all in this together', with one shared focus and goal.^e

-I left the country on September 21st, 2015 with an Ebola Medal for Service in West Africa.f I resumed my undergraduate studies the following week.
-There were only a small handful of Ebola cases following my departure, and the outbreak in Sierra Leone was finally declared over on March 17th, 2016.
+I left the country on September 21st, 2015 with an Ebola Medal for Service in West Africa.^f I resumed my undergraduate studies the following week.440 There were only a small handful of Ebola cases following my departure, and the outbreak in Sierra Leone was finally declared over on March 17th, 2016.